BirdeeHub/argmark/README.md

 I found them to be not super enjoyable to use across buffers when I had more than 1 or 2 marks active.

-Then harpoon/grapple came along and gave us a nice way to easily have an editable shortlist.
+Then [harpoon](https://github.com/ThePrimeagen/harpoon)/[grapple](https://github.com/cbochs/grapple.nvim) came along and gave us a nice way to easily have an editable shortlist.

 But because the bookmarks persist, I found myself using them only for relatively static and long-lived bookmarks.

+Persistent bookmarks are useful.

-I was hesitant to use them for bookmarks I will only need for the current session, because then I would need to delete them too.
+But I was hesitant to use them for bookmarks I will only need for the current session, because then I would need to delete them too.

 This means they were not solving my most common buffer navigation needs.